Timothy-Giles/project-3/README.md

 The dashboard will allow users to make informed decisions on which electric cars are most popular, aggregate snapshot about the make and which areas most cars are registered.

+# Project Files
+- JSON file: SQL folder contains files used to clean the data source for the project.
+The final JSON file is labeled "cleaned_data.json"
+- HTML file: located in main directory under the README and is labeled "index.html"
+- Javascript file: located in the main directory under the index.html file and is labeled "logic.js"

 # Website Features and Usage
 - Users can select a car make or car model from the drop-down menu located at the upper left hand corner of the webpage.
 Once a selection is made users are able to view:
     - Aggregate car information  on the card below the drop-down menu